sophgo/tpu-mlir/docs/quick_start/source_en/04_torch.rst

 Compile the Torch Model
 =======================

-This chapter takes ``yolov5s.pt`` as an example to introduce how to compile and transfer an pytorch model to run on the BM1684X TPU platform.
+This chapter takes ``yolov5s.pt`` as an example to introduce how to compile and transfer an pytorch model to run on the BM1684X platform.

 This chapter requires the tpu_mlir python package.